Orchesterbild der Nürnberger Symphoniker. Alle Musiker*innen neigen sich auf dem Gruppenbild nach rechts.

 Initially, it focused on the Classical and even Baroque repertoire, later expanding it to music of the 20th century.
 Under the direction of another superb artist, Ernst Kovacic, the orchestra began exploring the niches of 20th-century music.

 CD recordings, among which albums with works by Ernst Křenek (Capriccio and Toccata Classics), Leoš Janáček (DUX) and string transcriptions of Alban Berg’s works (Berg by Arrangement, Toccata Classics; recognized by The Sunday Times as one of the best albums of the year) and with Bach’s Kunst der Fuge (CD Accord).
 Enthusiastic reviews were also given to the two latest albums with Christian Danowicz as the leader – Made in Poland (DUX) and Supernova (CD Accord), recorded together with the Atom String Quartet and honoured with the Fryderyk 2018 and 2019 awards.
 The first album recorded under the direction of Joseph Swensen was released in 2020 - featuring works by Debussy and Tchaikovsky.
-The album was nominated for a Fryderyk 2021.
+The album was nominated for the 2021 Polish music award "Fryderyk".

 In the years 2014–2017, Hartmut Rohde, a violist and lecturer at the Universität der Künste Berlin, was artistic director of the orchestra; he concentrated on the interpretation of Romantic works.
 Joseph Swensen, who took over as artistic director on 1 September 2017, has expanded the ensemble’s repertoire with both classical and recent works.
 Since September 2023 the position of artistic director of the orchestra has been held by British violinist Alexander Sitkovetsky.